bytecodealliance/wasmtime/docs/langref.rst

     param        : type [paramext] [paramspecial]
     paramext     : "uext" | "sext"
     paramspecial : "sret" | "link" | "fp" | "csr" | "vmctx"
-    callconv     : "native" | "spiderwasm"
+    callconv     : "system_v" | "spiderwasm"

 Parameters and return values have flags whose meaning is mostly target dependent.
-They make it possible to call native functions on the target platform.
-When calling other Cretonne functions, the flags are not necessary.
+These flags support interfacing with code produced by other compilers.

 Functions that are called directly must be declared in the :term:`function preamble`: